spoddutur/spark-notes/wsg.md

 ## Whole-Stage Code-Generation

 Spark 2.x had an aggressive goal to get orders of magnitude faster performance.
 For such an aggressive goal, traditional techniques like using a profiler to identify hotspots and shaving those hotspots is not gonna help much.
-To understand this, as a motivating example, here’s one query:
+For this, two goals were set out focusing on changes in spark’s execution engine:
+1. Optimise query plan
+2. Speed up query execution

+## Goal 1 - Optimise query plan:
+To understand what optimising query plan means, let’s take a user query and understand how spark generates query plan for it:
 ![image](https://user-images.githubusercontent.com/22542670/27002100-face1ed2-4df5-11e7-8b23-90a0114ab120.png)
 Its a very straight forward query.
 Basically, scan the entire sales table and outputs the items where item_id =512.
 The right hand side shows spark’s query plan for the same.
 Each of the stages shown in the query plan is an operator which performs a specific operation on the data like Filter, Count, Scan etc